cockpit-project/bots/HACKING.md

     $ test/run

-You will need to install the pyflakes and pycodestyle packages for python3 in order to run this script.
+You will need to install the python3-flake8 package for python3 in order to run this script.

 It is highly recommended to set this up as a git pre-push hook, to avoid pushing PRs that will fail on trivial errors: